Lisp tidbits

 The code in

 viewing.lisp implements 3D wireframe viewing based on RenderMan's conventions (more or less).
-That is, the coordinate system is left-handed (+X is to the left, +Y up, and +Z forward), and rotations are positive in a left-hand sense (when the thumb of the left hand points from the origin along the axis of rotation, the fingers of the left hand curl in the positive direction).
+That is, the coordinate system is left-handed (+X is to the right, +Y up, and +Z forward into the screen), and rotations are positive in a left-hand sense (when the thumb of the left hand points from the origin along the axis of rotation, the fingers of the left hand curl in the positive direction).
 Transformations should be viewed as moving the coordinate axes.
 Alternatively, if you want to think of the transformations as moving the objects, then the transform declared last is applied first.

 The code works on MCL, and in ACL 5.0.1 with CLX.
 It should probably work on other Common Lisps with CLX, too.
 (It has been verified that CMUCL and CLISP work, too.)